johnmyleswhite/Vega.jl/README.md

 # Documentation

-For documentation of the current functionality of this package, please see the [documentation](http://johnmyleswhite.github.io/Vega.jl/)
+For examples of the current functionality of this package, please see the [documentation](http://johnmyleswhite.github.io/Vega.jl/)

 # TODO/Contributing